Day Trading Penny Stocks – Playing the Pumps

-The pump and dump trade setups are very vicious, so you need to be very fast when trading these penny stocks, so you won’t get caught the wrong foot.
-Trading the pump and dump setup is like playing with fire, but if you really want a safe way to master penny stocks, playing the pump with our best penny stock strategy is the way to go.
+Pump and dump trade setups are very vicious.
+You need to be very fast when trading these penny stocks, so you won’t get caught the wrong foot.
+Trading the pump and dump setup is like playing with fire.
+If you really want a safe way to master penny stocks, playing the pump with our best penny stock strategy is the way to go.

 We’re going to give you some penny stock tips and a real example of a classic pump and dump setup.

 Now, before we go any further, we always recommend taking a piece of paper and a pen and take notes over the rules of this entry method.